Lanxin2626/comp5347-ass/README.md

 ### Installing

-Installing NPM modules on and server side
+Installing NPM modules on server side

 Execute these commands from the project directory